 I signed in to the Mayo Clinic website and made an appt. two months away, the soonest I could get in.
-I was OK with that, because, holy moley, I was going to the Mayo Clinic in Jacksonville.
+The wait was fine with me, because, holy moley, I was going to the Mayo Clinic in Jacksonville!
 I didn’t even realize we had one in Florida.
 Thank you, Jesus.

 My daughter and I drove to St. Augustine the night before my appt. and stayed with my son and his wife.
 We got up the next morning at 5:30 and drove to Mayo, 50 minutes away.